aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 Never forget a friend.
+Especially if he owes you.

-Last update: Sun Jan  2 05:07:31 2022
+Last update: Mon Jan  3 05:07:30 2022